gwemmie/odds-n-ends/README.md

 The referenced "FINAL FILE" is not included in this git repo, because it includes secure/private info that would help you hack into my computers and does not provide any info that isn't easy to Google for.

-(In case you're curious "steamos" is an Arch virtual machine that I use for AAA Linux games, because Linux is not yet capable of using the same NVidia video card for a Windows VM AND the host computer without a reboot if you, like me, have another NVidia card for the host graphics instead of Intel graphics.
+(In case you're curious, "steamos" was an Arch virtual machine that I used for AAA Linux games, because Linux was not capable of using the same NVidia video card for a Windows VM AND the host computer without a reboot if you, like me before I switched to AMD, have another NVidia card for the host graphics instead of Intel graphics.
 It can, however, use the same card for another VM--a Linux VM.)